Mississippi News

 Mississippi Stories: Dr. Jeannine Herron

-Thanks to a connection between the Mississippi Museum of Art and the Barksdale Reading Institute, pre-school children in Jackson will be experiencing an innovative approach to reading and writing this semester because of an acquisition of civil rights photographs by MMA.
-MMA recently acquired 80 vintage photographs of the Civil Rights Movement taken by renowned photojournalist Matt Herron, mostly of events in Mississippi that occurred in 1963 -65.
+Thanks to a connection between the Mississippi Museum of Art and the Barksdale Reading Institute, pre-school in will be experiencing an innovative approach to reading and writing this semester because of an acquisition of civil rights photographs by MMA.
+MMA recently acquired 80 vintage photographs of the Civil Rights Movement taken by renowned photojournalist Matt Herron, mostly of in Mississippi that occurred in 1963 -65.
 He died in 2020 and left a legacy of historic photos behind.
-This acquisition will give MMA the distinction of having the largest museum collection of vintage Herron photographs in the country.
+This acquisition will give MMA the distinction of the largest collection of vintage Herron photographs in the country.

-The connection to the Barksdale Institute is Dr. Jeannine Herron, Herron's wife, who is a neuropsychologist who came to Jackson in 1963 to honor Medgar Evers' life by joining hundreds of grieving citizens who walked down Lynch Street after his murder.
+The connection to the Barksdale Institute is Dr. Jeannine Herron, Herron's wife, who is a neuropsychologist who came to Jackson in 1963 to honor Medgar Evers' by joining hundreds of grieving citizens who walked down Lynch Street after his murder.
 She also started the first Head Start program in the country in Mississippi.
 Herron and Ramsey discuss the photographs, her time in Mississippi, the importance of reading, the program in Jackson and how a child learns to read.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.